jsdealy/latin/miscellae/guideToLatinConversation.md

 He does not understand
 a word of it.

-I do not quite under-
-stand what you wish
+I do not quite understand what you wish to say.
-to say.

-I do not quite under-
-stand what that word
+I do not quite understand what that word means.
-means.

-I will make the difficul-
-ty clear to him.
+I will make the difficulty clear to him.

 To clear up a difficulty.